bomquote/transistor/README.rst

     if __name__ == "__main__":
         manager.main()  # call manager.main() to start the job.

 Finally, run ``python main.py`` and then **profit**.
-After a several-minute Spider runtime to crawl the books.toscrape.com website and write the data, you should have a newly exported csv file in the filepath you setup, 'c:/book_data.csv' in our example above.
+After a brief Spider runtime to crawl the books.toscrape.com website and write the data, you should have a newly exported csv file in the filepath you setup, 'c:/book_data.csv' in our example above.

 To summarize what we did in ``main.py``: